JeremyLau01/Lau-Family-Recipes-Web-App/README.md

 Key features of my web app include:
 - Real-time data updates from Firebase's database
 - Fully responsive design optimized for all devices
-- Email.js integration for users to send messsages
+- Email.js integration for users to send messages
 - Component-based design for reusable code

 ## Resources Used